altoiddealer/ad_discordbot/README.md

 # Getting TTS responses from the bot (**currently coqui_tts only**)

 1. **Run the .cmd file** in text-generation-webui directory (**ex: cmd_windows.bat**), and performing the following commands:
+   Required for bot to join a discord voice channel:
    ```
    pip install pynacl
    ```